-Lot frontages are generally between 10 to 20m wide and front setbacks are generally between 5 and 9m.
-While most dwellings are detached, some garages and side walls are set on the boundary on one side.
+Lot frontages to the precinct's single dwellings are generally between 10 to 20m wide, while the frontages to the precinct's duplexes are generally narrower at 8 to 10m wide.
+Front setbacks are generally between 5 and 9m.

+While the precinct has a detached character, some garages and side walls are set on the boundary on one side.

 Front fences vary from street to street, with many medium to high fences in some areas.
+While rear gardens vary in size, the precinct generally has an open, backyard character.